How to read your eyeglasses prescription

 Trouble translating your glasses prescription?

-Reading your eyeglass prescription can feel like reading a foreign language written in math!
-If you're trying to order new glasses online and struggling to translate your prescription correctly, ask your eye doctor or optician to help.
-Call an eye care professional today!
+Reading a glasses prescription can feel like decoding a language written in numbers and letters.
+If you’re trying to order new glasses online and struggling to translate your prescription correctly, ask an eye care professional to help.

 Sphere (SPH)

 Sphere indicates the amount of lens power prescribed to correct nearsightedness or farsightedness.
-Lens power is measured in diopters (D).
+Lens power, or prescription strength, is written in diopters (D):

-• If the number under this heading comes with a minus sign (–), you are nearsighted.
+• If the number under this heading has a minus sign (-), you are nearsighted.

 • If the number under this heading has a plus sign (+), you are farsighted.